rfancn/aliyun-ddns-client/README.md

 4. Make sure /etc/ddns.conf can be readable and writable for the user who setup cron job

 ### WORK FLOW
-1. When Aliyun ddns client rums first time, it will fetch subdomain record's id and save to local /etc/ddns.conf
+1. When Aliyun ddns client runs first time, it will fetch subdomain record's id and save to local /etc/ddns.conf
 2. Then it will compare current public ip with local value in /etc/ddns.conf, if it doesn't match, it will sync the current public ip to net.cn server
 3. If sync operation done successfully, the new updated value(IP) in server side will be saved in local /etc/ddns.conf too